plankp/test-workflows/README.md

 # test-workflows
-It's just to learn about github workflows
+It's originally just to learn about how GitHub Actions work... but now... well...

+*  Learn about workflows depending on other workflows
+*  Learn about invoking command-line programs from gradle

+(Also, I say "learn", but what I really mean is "experiment"... anyways...)